jwest33/dsam_model_memory/README.md

 MIT License - See LICENSE file for details

-## Special Acknowledgments
+## Dependencies

-- ChromaDB
+- ChromaDB for vector storage
-- Qwen model family
-- all-MiniLM-L6 model
+- Sentence Transformers for embeddings
+- NumPy for numerical operations
+- Streamlit for web interface